zaphosting/docs/en/assettocorsa_contentmanager.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/R5KpGwAEAm8La2J/preview)

-> Note that all autoslots are filled and no more than the amount of available slots are set.
+> Note that all car slots are filled and no more than the amount of available slots are set.
 > ![](https://screensaver01.zap-hosting.com/index.php/s/RcJpb7MSd65zLf7/preview)

 ## Configure FTP Upload